sparksp/laravel-apigen/readme.md

 	php artisan apigen::make:all

+##Configure

 You can add apigen.neon files to any of the above directories and they will get mixed in with our defaults.
-We will ignore any destination you try to override.
+However, the destination will always be **api**.

 You can also configure the default apigen options in **config/default.php**.